-- Instruction in the classroom or at home (including remote learning) - Administrative activities - Collaboration between students, school personnel, and/or parents/guardians - Other activities that are for the use and benefit of the school district

-(Policy 7:345 Use of Educational Technologies: Student

-Data Privacy and Security)
+- Instruction in the classroom or at home (including remote learning) - Administrative activities - Collaboration between students, school personnel, and/or parents/guardians Other activities that are for the use and benefit of the school district (Policy 7:345, Use of Educational Technologies: Student Data Privacy and Security) 7.50 USE OF ARTIFICIAL INTELLIGENCE "Artificial intelligence" or "AI" is intelligence demonstrated by computers, as opposed to human intelligence.
+"Intelligence" encompasses the ability to learn, reason, generalize, and infermeaning.

-7.50 Use of Artificial Intelligence

-"Artificial intelligence" or "AI" is intelligence demonstrated by computers, as opposed to human intelligence.
-"Intelligence" encompasses the ability to learn, reason, generalize, and infer meaning.
 Examples of AI technology include ChatGPT and other chatbots and large language models.
 Al is not a substitute for schoolwork that requires original thought.
 Students may not claim Al generated content as their own work.
-The use of Al to take tests, complete assignments, create multimedia projects, write papers, or complete schoolwork without permission of a teacher or administrator is strictly prohibited.
-The use of Al for these purposes constitutes cheating or plagiarism.
+The use of AI to take tests, complete assignments, create multimedia projects, write papers, or complete schoolwork without permission of a teacher or administrator is strictly prohibited.
+The use of AI for these purposes constitutes cheating or plagiarism.
 In certain situations, AI may be used as a learning tool or a study aid.
 Students who wish to use AI for legitimate educational purposes must have permission from a teacher or an administrator.
 Students may use AI as authorized in their Individualized Education Program (IEP).
-Students may not use AI, including AI image or voice generator technology, to violate school rules or school district policies.
+Students may not use AI, including Al image or voice generator technology, to violate school rules or school district policies.
 In order to ensure academic integrity, tests, assignments, projects, papers, and other schoolwork may be checked by AI content detectors and/or plagiarism recognition software.

-9.20 ATTENDANCE AT SCHOOL SPONSORED DANCES

-Attendance at school-sponsored dances is a privilege.

-Only students who attend the school may attend school-sponsored dances, unless the principal or designee approves a student's guest in advance of the event.
-A guest must be "age appropriate," defined as currently attending middle school.

-All school rules, including the school's discipline code and dress code are in effect during school-sponsored dances.

-Students who violate the school's discipline code will be required to leave the dance immediately and the student's parent/guardian will be contacted.
-The school may also impose other discipline as outlined in the school's discipline code.
-(Policy 6:190.
-Extracurricular and Co-Curricular Activities)

-9.30 STUDENT ATHLETE CONCUSSION AND HEAD INJURIES (MANDATORY)

-Student athletes must comply with Illinois' Youth Sports Concussion Safety Act and all protocols before being allowed to participate in any athletic activity, including practice or competition.

-A student who was removed from practice or competition because of a suspected concussion shall be allowed to return only after all statutory prerequisites are completed, including without limitation, the School District's return-to-play and return-to-learn protocols.
-(Policy 7:305, Student Athlete Concussions and Head Injuries)

-10.30 EXEMPTION FROM PE REQUIREMENT

-A student who is eligible for special education may be excused from physical education courses in either of the following situations:

-- (a) is in grades 3-12, (b) IEP requires that special education support and services be provided during physical education time, and (c) the parent/guardian agrees or the IEP team makes the determination; or - (a) has an IEP, (b) is participating in an adaptive athletic program outside of the school setting, and (c) the parent/guardian documents the student's participation as required by the Superintendent or designee.
+10.30 EXEMPTION FROM PE REQUIREMENT A student who is eligible for special education may be excused from physical education courses in either of the following situations: 1. (a) is in grades 3-12, (b) IEP requires that special education support and services be provided during physical education time, and (c) the parent/guardian agrees or the IEP team makes the determination; or (a) has an IEP, (b) is participating in an adaptive athletic program outside of the school setting, and (c) the parent/guardian documents the student's participation as required by the Superintendent or designee.

 A student requiring adapted physical education will receive that service in accordance with the student's Individualized Education Program.
-(Policy 7:260.
-Exemption from Physical Education)
+These exceptions are in addition to the PE exceptions available to all students, as found in Handbook Procedure 2.80 (Exemption from PE Requirement) (Policy 7:260, Exemption from Physical Education)

-10.60 RELATED SERVICE LOGS (MANDATORY)
+10.60 RELATED SERVICE LOGS

 For a child with an individualized education program (IEP), the school district must create related service logs that record the type of related services administered under the child's IEP and the minutes of each type of related service that has been administered.
 The school will provide a child's parent/guardian a copy of the related service log at the annual review of the child's IEP and at any other time upon request.
-(Policy 7:340.
-School Student Records)